The 2023 Camden Show proves its resilience and came alive after the disasters of Covid and the 2022 floods when the show was postponed and cancelled.

-The values expressed in the Royal Agricultural Society Guide for Showgirl entrants prepared by 2009 Camden Showgirl Lauren Elkins are a little bit old fashioned.
+The values expressed in the Royal Agricultural Society Guide for Showgirl entrants prepared by 2009 Camden Showgirl Lauren Elkins are slightly old-fashioned.
 The guide stresses etiquette, grooming, manners, dress sense, presentation and socialising skills – a solid list of skills for any aspiring job applicant.
 The competition even offers deportment lessons for entrants – An echo from the past.

-While the aims of the competition have not changed, part of its resilience has been its ability to cope with changes in the representation of rural life and rural women themselves.
-It expresses the agency of the young women who enter, whether they are university students or shop assistants, and provides personal development opportunity.
+While the aims of the competition have not changed, part of its resilience has been its ability to cope with changes in the representation of rural life and women themselves.
+It expresses the agency of the young women who enter, whether university students or shop assistants and provides personal development opportunities.

-Showtime, the show ball and Miss Showgirl, are representative of notions of rurality.
-Miss Showgirl is part of the invocation of rural nostalgia.
+Showtime, the show ball and the Showgirl competition are representatives of notions of rurality.
+Camden Showgirl is part of the invocation of rural nostalgia.
 People use the competition as a lens through which they can view the past, including the young women who enter it.
 In 2009 Camden Showgirl Lauren Elkins ‘was keen’, she said, ‘to get into the thick of promoting the town and its rural heritage’.

-Organising committees select entrants who have a sense of belonging to and identify with the local area.
-According to Suzie Sherwood, a member of the 2004 Camden organising committee, the winning showgirl projects the values and traditions of the local community..
+Organising committees select entrants who have a sense of belonging to and identifying with the local area.
+According to Suzie Sherwood, a 2004 Camden organising committee member, the winning showgirl projects the values and traditions of the local community.

 In a historical analysis by Kate Darian-Smith and Sara Wills (2001), they see the current response to Miss Showgirl as ‘an embodiment of meaningful and rural belonging’.
 Miss Showgirl entrants indeed embrace parochialism and the interests of local show societies as part of the competition.
-These forces have long shaped rural identity and its response to city-based decision making.
+These forces have long shaped the rural identity and its response to city-based decision-making.

-Rural New South Wales faces constant challenges, and Miss Showgirl’s success is a rural showcase in the ‘big smoke’.
-The competition embraces the experience of showtime in Sydney when the country comes to town, and there are social engagements, cocktail parties and pictures in the social pages.
-Miss Showgirl draws on rural traditions surrounding debutante balls, bachelor and spinsters balls and similar community gatherings that express a sense of place.
+Rural New South Wales faces constant challenges, and the showgirl’s success is a rural showcase in the ‘big smoke’.
+The competition embraces the experience of showtime in Sydney when the country comes to town, and there are social engagements, cocktail parties and pictures on the social pages.
+The showgirl competition draws on rural traditions surrounding debutante balls, bachelor and spinster balls and similar community gatherings that express a sense of place.
 The essence of localism.

-Glamour and style are back, and Miss Showgirl has an element of ‘fashions on the field’.
+Glamour and style are back, and Showgirl has an element of ‘fashions on the field’.
 Young women have an opportunity to ‘frock up’.
 Something authentic.
 It harks back to the days of the country race meeting and the local polo match.
 The exclusivity that was once the rural gentry’s domain when deference and paternalism ruled the bush.
-Press photographs of ‘glammed up’ Miss Showgirls sashing 1st place in the dairy-cow-section recall days of the ‘Lady of the Manor’ and the English village fair.
+Press photographs of ‘glammed up’ Showgirls sashing 1st place in the dairy cow section recall days of the ‘Lady of the Manor’ and the English village fair.

 Miss Showgirl competitions have not been without their critics.
 The competition has survived in New South Wales and Queensland while not in Victoria.
 Understandably entrants passionately defend the competition.

-None of these issues have been a problem for 2011 Camden Showgirl winner Hilary Scott, a 22-year-old horse-loving university student from The Oaks.
+None of these issues has been a problem for 2011 Camden Showgirl winner Hilary Scott, a 22-year-old horse-loving university student from The Oaks.
 She appeared on the front page of The District Reporter, all glammed up in the paddock, under the banner headline ‘Showgirl Hilary supports agriculture’.
-Hilary is a confident young rural woman that projects the contemporary vibrancy and complexities of Miss Showgirl.
+Hilary is a confident young rural woman who projects Miss Showgirl’s contemporary vibrancy and complexities.